 Our quality policy states: “We are committed to providing products that meet or exceed quality and regulatory requirements by continually improving the effectiveness of our Quality System through process improvement.”

 Innovize uses the medical device industry’s first blueprint for medical device company quality system architecture.
 This blueprint is defined in the Consiliso textbook written by our Vice President of Quality, Mark Rutkiewicz.
 Mark’s two books on this Consiliso architecture provide industry best practices for all types of medical device companies. www.consiliso.com

 In 2015, Innovize’s VP of Quality (Mark Rutkiewicz) joined the small team to implement the maturity model assessment concept.
-The CfQ project had chosen the CMMI Institute’s model that was developed out of Carnegie-Mellon University-Software Engineering Institute for defense contractors.
-The model is called the Capability Maturity Model Integration (CMMI).
+The CfQ project had chosen the CMMI Institute’s model which is called the Capability Maturity Model Integration (CMMI).

 With Mark’s 30 years of experience building and rebuilding Quality Systems in all size medical device companies, Mark took on the leadership of the Maturity Model implementation sub team.
 The first challenge was to get the FDA to agree the CMMI assessment would work, so Mark volunteered Innovize to be the Proof of Concept.
 Innovize had just passed an FDA QSIT inspection in January of 2016 with no findings.
 This is a pre-requisite for the CMMI assessment.
 In June of 2015, this two-day assessment was done at Innovize with the FDA watching the entire interaction over a video feed.
 The FDA was pleased with the process and it was agreed that a larger pilot was needed.